 It was a good start, but in the end Steve wasn’t 100% convinced so in 1977 he commissioned designer Rob Janoff to focus more on the apple itself.
 Janoff did not disappoint, delivering the iconic logo we know so well, albeit a more colorful version dubbed the “rainbow apple” which was accompanied by a bold and modern font.

 Since then the logo endured small iterations over the years.
 Landor Associates eliminated the wordmark in favor of the icon in 1984.
 It would later take on a stark black look in 1998, followed by more polished 3D versions and finally the flat/white or gray versions we see today.

-The speculation has not stopped however.
-Apart from the symbolism of the logo some designers have visually analyzed the logo's design.
+Even today the speculation continues.
+Apart from the symbolism of the logo some artists have visually analyzed the logo’s design.
 Probably one of the more interesting studies is by graphic desiger Thiago Barcelos who applied the Fibonacci sequence, or Golden Ratio as the underlying structure of the logo.
-His work illustrates one of the more subliminal reasons why Apple's brand has endured the test of time, despite its famously rapid pace of innovation.
+His work illustrates one of the more subliminal reasons why Apple’s brand may have endured the test of time, despite its famously rapid pace of innovation.
 The folks over at Edible Apple Blog poked a bit of fun with this idea, creating a mockup of what current Apple products might look like with the old rainbow logo.

 On Mac OS, hold down the Shift and Option keys then press the letter ‘K’, and a postscript version of the font will appear, sized down and scaled to whatever block of text you are writing.

 iOS devices also have the font baked in but it is not as accessible with a keyboard shortcut.
 Thankfully, there is a workaround which will allow you to summon the icon at will.